Quadratic Quantum Polarimetry with Entangled Photon Pairs

 The isotropic depolarizing Mueller matrix is reconstructed from the experimentally measured input and output two-photon states via nonlinear fitting to a diagonal depolarization model.
 An example of the reconstructed matrix, corresponding to a sample with effective optical thickness of $\eta=0.26$, is shown in Fig.~\ref{fig:Experiment}e.
 The extracted parameters show a 97$\%$ agreement with simulations (quantified via normalized matrix similarity) of photon scattering in the sample, confirming the consistency between experiment and the underlying depolarization model.

-\emph{Reconstruction uniqueness.} The quadratic polarization transformation uncovered here highlights a fundamental distinction between one- and two-photon polarimetric measurements.
-While conventional polarimetry probes only first-order polarization moments, TPP accesses second-order polarization correlations encoded in entangled photon pairs.
+\emph{Reconstruction uniqueness.} The quadratic transformation in TPP marks a fundamental distinction from conventional quantum polarimetry: whereas standard measurements probe first-order polarization moments, TPP directly accesses second-order polarization correlations encoded in the two-photon state.
 This leads to qualitatively different measurement properties: in particular, the quadratic dependence on the Mueller matrix enhances sensitivity to depolarization, enabling detection of subtle polarization changes.

 However, a direct consequence of this quadratic mapping is the emergence of reconstruction ambiguity for a generic $4\times 4$ Mueller matrix in the full 16-parameter space.
 Unlike the linear relation in one-photon polarimetry, the transformation in Eq.~(\ref{eq:congurence}) depends on the Mueller matrix through a congruence action.
 As a result, transformations of the form $M \to MO$ with $OK_{\text{in}}O^T = K_{\text{in}}$ leave the measurement invariant, leading to non-unique solutions.
 The set of such transformations defines the stabilizer group of the input correlation tensor~\cite{HornJohnson2012}, implying that a single input state is generally insufficient for complete reconstruction.
 This ambiguity can be resolved by employing multiple input states.
-For two inputs $K_{\mathrm{in}}^{(1)}$ and $K_{\mathrm{in}}^{(2)}$, the admissible transformations are restricted to $O \in \mathrm{Stab}(K_{\mathrm{in}}^{(1)}) \cap \mathrm{Stab}(K_{\mathrm{in}}^{(2)})$, which generically reduces to a discrete set, enabling unique reconstruction up to a global sign.
+For two inputs $K_{\mathrm{in}}^{(1)}$ and $K_{\mathrm{in}}^{(2)}$, the admissible transformations are restricted to $O \in \mathrm{Stab}(K_{\mathrm{in}}^{(1)}) \cap \mathrm{Stab}(K_{\mathrm{in}}^{(2)})$, which generically reduces to a discrete set, enabling unique reconstruction.
 Physically, this reflects that TPQP probes only polarization correlations rather than the channel linearly, so distinct Mueller matrices can produce identical responses for a given input.
-Additional probe states break this symmetry by sampling complementary correlations, restoring identifiability up to a global sign.
+Additional probe states break this symmetry by sampling complementary correlations, facilitating unambiguous reconstruction.
 Experimentally, we are limited to isotropic depolarizing samples, and reconstruction of general Mueller matrices via optimized input pairs is therefore validated numerically (see Supplementary Material, Sec.~S2).